 (Memories, Dreams, Reflections)

-Mandala is a diagram or a geometric pattern that represents the cosmos symbolically; a time-microcosm of the universe, but it originally meant to represent wholeness and a model for the organizational structure of life itself.
+A mandala is a diagram or a geometric pattern that represents the cosmos symbolically; a time-microcosm of the universe.
 A cosmic diagram that shows the reference to the infinite and therefore the world that extends beyond and within minds and bodies.
 In Hinduism, a basic mandala, also called a Yantra, takes the shape of a square with four gates containing a circle with a middle point.
 Each gate is within the general shape of a 'T'.
 Mandalas often have radial balance.

-Buddhist architecture often applied mandala as the blueprint to design Buddhist structures, including temple complex and stupas.
-A significant example of mandala in architecture is the 9th century Borobudur in Central Java, Indonesia.
+Buddhist architecture often applied mandalas as the blueprint to design Buddhist structures, including temple complexes and stupas.
+A significant example of a mandala in architecture is the 9th century Borobudur in Central Java, Indonesia.
 It is built as an outsized stupa surrounded by smaller ones arranged on terraces formed as a stepped pyramid, and when viewed from above, takes the shape of a giant mandala, simultaneously representing the Buddhist cosmology and the nature of mind.
 Other temples from the same period that also have mandala plans include Sewu, Plaosan, and Prambanan.
-Similar mandala designs also are observable in Cambodia, Thailand and Myanmar as well as India.
-Some of the Indian temples with mandala plans are Vrindavan, Khajuraho, Puri, Nashik, Thiruvallur and Chidambaram.
+Similar mandala designs also are observable in Cambodia, Thailand, and Myanmar as well as India.
+Some of the Indian temples with mandala plans are Vrindavan, Khajuraho, Puri, Nashik, Thiruvallur, and Chidambaram.